A $4/3$ Approximation for $2$-Vertex-Connectivity: Overview of Our Approach

 \subsection{A Reduction to Structured Graphs}

 Our first step is an approximation-preserving (up to a small additive factor) reduction of 2VCSS to instances of the same problem on properly \emph{structured} graphs.
 This is similar in spirit to an analogous reduction for 2ECSS in \cite{GGJ23}.
-In particular we exploit the notion of irrelevant edges and isolating cuts defined in that paper.
+In particular, we exploit the notion of irrelevant edges and isolating cuts defined in that paper.
 We believe that our reduction might be helpful also in future work.

-In more detail, we can get rid of the following \emph{irrelevant} edges. \begin{restatable}{lemma}{lemirrelevant}[irrelevant edge] Given a 2VC graph $G$, let $e=uv\in E(G)$ be such that $\{u,v\}$ is a 2-vertex-cut (we call $e$ \emph{irrelevant}).
-Then every optimal 2VCSS solution for $G$ does not contain $e$. \end{restatable} \begin{proof} We will need the following observation: \begin{fact} Suppose that a minimal solution $S$ to 2VCSS on a graph $G$ contains a cycle $C$.
+In more detail, we can get rid of the following \emph{irrelevant} edges. \begin{definition}[Irrelevant edge] Given a graph $G$, we say that an edge $e=uv\in E(G)$ is \emph{irrelevant} if $\{u,v\}$ is a 2-vertex-cut of $G$. \end{definition} \begin{restatable}{lemma}{lemirrelevant} Given a 2VC graph $G$, let $e$ be an irrelevant edge of $G$.
+Then, every optimal 2VCSS solution for $G$ does not contain $e$. \end{restatable} \begin{proof} Recall that an ear-decomposition of an undirected graph $G$ is a sequence of paths or cycles $P_1,\ldots,P_k$ (ears) spanning $E(G)$ such that $P_1$ is a cycle and $P_i$, $i > 1$, has its internal nodes disjoint from $V_{i-1}:=V(P_1)\cup\ldots\cup V(P_{i-1})$ and its endpoints (or one node if $P_i$ is a cycle) in $V_{i-1}$.
+We say that an ear-decomposition is open if $P_i$ is a path, for $i > 1$.
+Every 2VC graph admits an open ear decomposition \cite[Chapter~15]{S03}.
+We will need the following observation: \begin{fact} Suppose that a minimal solution $S$ to 2VCSS on a graph $G$ contains a cycle $C$.
 Then $S$ does not contain any chord $f$ of $C$.
-Indeed, otherwise consider any open ear decomposition\footnote{An ear-decomposition of an undirected graph $G$ is a sequence of paths or cycles $P_0,\ldots,P_k$ (ears) spanning $E(G)$ such that $P_0$ is a cycle and $P_i$, $i\geq 1$, has its internal nodes disjoint from $V_{i-1}:=V(P_0)\cup\ldots\cup V(P_{i-1})$ and its endpoints (or one node if $P_i$ is a cycle) in $V_{i-1}$.
-We say that an ear-decomposition is open if $P_i$ is a path, for $i\geq 1$.
-Every 2VC graph admits an open ear decomposition \cite[Chapter~15]{S03}.} of $S$ which uses $C$ as a first ear.
+Indeed, otherwise consider any open ear decomposition of $S$ which uses $C$ as a first ear.
 Then $f$ would be a trivial ear (consisting of a single edge) of the decomposition, and thus $S\setminus \{f\}$ would also be 2VC, contradicting the minimality of $S$. \end{fact}